royalgraphx/DarwinKVM/README.md

  - Embedded controllers(EC)
    - All semi-modern Intel machines have an EC (usually called H_EC, ECDV, EC0, etc...) exposed in their DSDT, with many AMD systems also having it exposed.
 These controllers are generally not compatible with macOS and can cause a kernel panic, so they need to be hidden from macOS. macOS Catalina requires a device named EC to be present though, so a dummy EC is created.
-With laptops, the actual embedded controller still needs to be enabled for battery and hotkeys to work, and renaming the EC can additionally cause issues with Windows, so creating a fake EC without disabling the real embedded controller is preferable.

  - Plugin type
    - This allows the use of XCPM providing native CPU power management on Intel Haswell and newer CPUs, the SSDT will connect to the first thread of the CPU.
-Not meant for AMD

 For our Virtual Machine use case, we will be emulating an Intel Cascade-Lake CPU so regardless of the host architecture, the only ACPI's we require to boot macOS will be EC and PLUG.